Project Descriptions

 Role: Training and Participation Requirements:

 The Lab is not a typical class!
 We expect students to dedicate 6-8hrs/week working with their team to advance the project and support their partner’s goals.
-Weekly commitment includes at least two hours in which students attend mandatory meetings and work together and another hour of a weekly seminar on Wednesdays from 5:00-6:30pm.
+Weekly commitment includes at least two hours in which students attend mandatory meetings and work together and another hour of a bi-weekly seminar.
 We host a range of engaging seminars, workshops, and forums students can attend throughout the semester.
-While subject to change, team meetings and Lab events are held at the Human Rights Center in the Lab space.
+Team meetings and Lab events are held in-person at the Human Rights Center in the Lab space.
 Due to security and confidentiality concerns related to our projects, the Investigations Lab will not offer asynchronous recording of any workshops, training, meetings or events.

 Once enrolled, students will have the option to continue their work with the Lab in following semesters.
 Lab alumni who stayed with us for years say the Lab was one of the most rewarding experiences they had at Cal, and have gone on to impressive and meaningful careers.